lencap/osimages/README.md

 # OS Images
-A collection of templates and scripts to build OS images such as CentOS, Ubuntu, etc.
+A collection of templates and scripts to build Linux OS images.

 # Getting Started
 Switch or `cd` to the respective OS subfolder to read more about creating images for that OS.